 Taking Care of Yourself

 - Don’t neglect foam rolling, massage, icing, and stretching.
-All of these will make marathon training possible.
+Plus, incorporate strength training and yoga into your plan.
+All of these will make training possible.

 Training (and Racing) Philosophy

-- Run days – or days that you run the day after a workout should feel hard only because of fatigue.
+- Run days the day after a long run or a workout should be considered a recovery run.
+They should not be fast paces, rather, they should be tougher because of fatigue.
 Don’t make them harder by running them too fast.

-- Cross training can be done as swimming, biking, or on the elliptical.
+- Cross training is any cardio based activity that allows your body to recover can be done as swimming, biking, or on the elliptical.
 Anything that gets your heart rate up, but doesn’t bother your injured area are all GREAT forms of XT.

 - Most runs should start slower than they finish.
 When you finish a run, you should feel “fast” and not slogging through the run.
 And, the pace on an easy run should be comfortable and finishing like you could go out and run for another 2 miles if asked.

 - Remember that “easy” pace varies based on weather, course/loop, current fatigue, etc